 With thoughtful planning and engagement, new opportunities can arise that can be equally beneficial to your teenager’s development into adulthood.

 Parents are in a good position to set a tone that mitigates their child’s anxiety.
 Administering emotional first aid is a more productive means to support your teenager’s development than allowing your own disappointment to take precedence.
 There is no sense in making hasty decisions.
 Your child’s well-being should take top priority.

 Encourage self-care during the day to bring strong emotions under control.
 It will ultimately lead to more productive and useful problem-solving as they navigate their next step.

 A-Level results day represents an end to a chapter in your child’s life, but, it isn’t a fixed point.
 It is the beginning of a process that leads young people to make the transition from teenager to young adult.
 You and your child need to work as a team to identify the best way forward.
 There are options for re-marks and re-sits.
 If you both feel this is the best option, then contact your chosen university immediately and see if they’ll hold your child’s place.
 If clearing is a better option, then there is more breathing room to look at the different courses and universities available.

-The key point here is to make decisions as constructive unit.
+The key point here is to make decisions as a constructive unit.
 It is worth sitting down and taking time to weigh up all the options.